Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 That was fair enough.
 Ava clicked the tick icon on his comment and left the discussion to carry on without her.

 Julian arrived, as ever, almost literally right before he was needed, this time with a rather comical pile of trunks and other such things under his arms.
 She snapped a shot without even thinking.
-He bounced up cat-like to the platform---apparently they knew him pretty well---let it all fall to the platform’s grates without much care, and prowled over to say hello.
+He bounced up cat-like to the platform - apparently they knew him pretty well - let it all fall to the platform’s grates without much care, and prowled over to say hello.

 “Professor Hurt and his dang books…Miss Ríos.
 Hi!”